leiradel/hackable-console/README.md

 ## The API

-The API consists of just one function that cores must support via `retro_get_proc_address_interface`: `hc_set_debuggger`.
+The API consists of just one function that cores must support via `retro_get_proc_address_interface`: `hc_set_debugger`.
 This function will receive a pointer to a `hc_Debugger` structure, which the core must then fill with the information necessary for the front-end to implement the debugging functionality.

 ```c
 typedef void* (*hc_Set)(hc_DebuggerIf* const debugger_if);